 Pursuant to the Company's By-laws, duly accomplished proxy forms must be submitted to the Corporate Secretary at least seven (7) business days before the annual meeting.
-Original and duly signed proxy forms should therefore be submitted no later than 12:00 noon on May 18, 2021 (Tuesday) at the Office of the Corporate Secretary at 2704 East Tower, Philippine Stock Exchange Centre, Exchange Road, Ortigas Center, Pasig City for validation.
-A sample format of the proxy form for individual, corporate stockholder and PCD participants/brokers are here attached and are also available at the Company website at (to be disclosed in the DIS).
+Original and duly signed proxy forms should therefore be submitted no later than 12:00 noon on June 16, 2021 (Wednesday) at the Office of the Corporate Secretary at 2704 East Tower, Philippine Stock Exchange Centre, Exchange Road, Ortigas Center, Pasig City for validation.
+A sample format of the proxy form for individual, corporate stockholder and PCD participants/brokers are here attached and are also available at the Company website at bellecorp.com/ASM2021.